dotnet/iot/src/devices/README.md

         Foo.csproj
         Foo.cs
         README.md
-        samples/
+        Foo.sln  <-- Solution should include the project itself + the samples and test and optionally reference other highly coupled bindings samples/
           Foo.Sample.csproj
           Foo.Sample.cs
         tests/   <-- Tests are optional, but if present they should be layed out like this.
           Foo.Tests.csproj
           Foo.Tests.cs
 ```